 Guys, the travel bug is real, and Jacob and I have been bitten by it bad.
 Have I mentioned that we we are heading off on our fourth European adventure next month?
 We’re hopping over to Italy for a second time and visiting Germany and Austria while we’re over there.
 I am super excited to be back in Europe again!

-It’s crazy to think that before I married Jacob, the most exotic places I had ever travelled to were Texas, Montana and Hawaii.
+It’s crazy to think that before I married Jacob, the most exotic places I had ever traveled to were Texas, Montana, and Hawaii.
 If you can even call those exotic…well maybe Hawaii.
 But, never in my wildest dreams would I have thought I’d be traveling all around the world in my 20’s.
 I guess there’s something about being married to the best adventure buddy that makes me want to get out and explore the world!
 It’s been a whirlwind of travel for us these past few years, and I’ve enjoyed every single minute of it.
-To me travel is more valuable than any possessions I could own.
+To me, travel is more valuable than any possessions I could own.

 My philosophy in life is that you are only young once, so you may as well live it up.
 I guess this is why Jake and I have had such a strong urge to see the world while we are young.
 We figure if we don’t take the opportunity now, it won’t be as easy to do so later on.
 I mean, when I’m 70-something I definitely want to be relaxing on a nice river cruise, not backpacking Europe and sleeping in hostels.

 Now onto the reason you even clicked on this blog post today!
 Two words: Norwegian Meatballs.
 This recipe was inspired by my trip to Norway last November.
 If you’ve ever had the oh so popular Swedish Meatballs (thanks IKEA!), then I can guarantee you’ll love Norwegian Meatballs!